AngeloPF69/TestGit/README.md

     compareBelow([Blocks=1]) compare blocks below the turtle in a strait line with selected slot.

   Inventory:

-    itemCount([selected slot/slot/"inventory"/item name=Selected slot]) counts items in slot, inventory.
-    itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) selects slot [1..16] or first item with Item Name, or the turtle selected slot.
+    itemSpace([slot/item Name=selected slot]) get the how many items more you can store in inventory. itemCount([selected slot/slot/"inventory"/item name=Selected slot]) counts items in slot, inventory. itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) selects slot [1..16] or first item with Item Name, or the turtle selected slot.